 Dr. Nicole worked as a small animal general practitioner for many years while also working as a mobile palliative care and home euthanasia veterinarian in San Diego county.
 Dr. Nicole found that her work in mobile end-of-life care was very rewarding, and the families she helped were so grateful for the service that she began working full time in the field.
 In 2019 Dr. Nicole had to say goodbye to her own beloved pet (Murphy) and experienced firsthand how relieving it was to be in the comfort of home when saying goodbye.
 After having her second child, the pull to be closer to family became overwhelming, and Dr. Nicole and her family decided to move back to the area they had always considered “home.”
 Dr. Nicole knew she had to continue her calling to serve families in their homes and support them through the process of end-of-life care.
 Dr. Nicole is honored and humbled to now offer her services to families in the Inland Empire.

 In December of 2021 Don met Dr. Nicole when Cora, their 15 year old Schnauzer mix was at her end of life.
 He felt such a connection to Dr. Nicole when she performed Cora’s euthanizing that he came out of retirement to work with her.
-He now does scheduling and administrative work for Serene Passages.
+He is now the Office Manager for Serene Passages.
 He finds that the time he spends helping a pet owner make one of the most difficult decisions of their life is very rewarding.
 And since he was in the same situation recently he feels he can easily relate to what these owners are going through.

 It goes without saying that Don has been an animal lover all his life.
 Before Cora, he and Glenn owned a Schipperke and several cats (all rescues) and have just recently adopted a 3 year old rescue.
 Benjamin (seen in the photo with Don) has boundless energy and keeps everyone in the family in good shape especially on walks in Idyllwild.